 To give added information on On-Premise VS Online search, Office 365 and SharePoint Online can require a major shift in how you manage not just search, but all aspects of your SharePoint environment.
-Many features of SharePoint administration have been streamlined, and many granular controls have been removed.
+Many features of SharePoint central administration have been streamlined, and many granular controls have been removed.

 Also check previous post: Why OneNote is the ultimate note-taking tool?